Your support helps keep this blog running! Secure payments via Paypal and Stripe.

-Add custom fields (skip this step if you already had your custom fields)
+Add Custom Fields (skip this step if you already defined the custom fields)

 I have the custom fields for my project post type.
 If you want to use the same custom fields and project post type as mine, you can download my plugin below and activate it in your WordPress site.

-Step 1: Add custom fields to the posts management page
+Step 1: Add a custom column on the posts/CPT management page

 <?php